Robot Labor

 Robot labor is more than job replacement

 The central issue is not only whether machines can do tasks once done by humans.
-It is also how labor is reorganised when machines enter workflows, management systems, care environments, logistics networks, and domestic support structures.
+It is also how labor is reorganized when machines enter workflows, management systems, care environments, logistics networks, and domestic support structures.

 Start here

-Foundational essay
+Foundational essays

 Foundational